jharini/booknotes/system-design/system-design-interview/chapter18/README.md

 ## API Design
 Websocket Routines we'll need to support:
- * periodic location update - user sends location data to websocket server
+ * periodic location update - user sends location data to websocket server, response nothing
- * client receives location update - server sends friend location data and timestamp
+ * client receives location update - server sends friend location data and timestamp as response
- * websocket client initialization - client sends user location, server sends back nearby friends location data
+ * websocket client initialization - client sends user location (latitude, longitude and timestamp), server sends back nearby friends location data
- * Subscribe to a new friend - websocket server sends a friend ID mobile client is supposed to track eg when friend appears online for the first time
+ * Subscribe to a new friend - websocket server sends a friend ID mobile client is supposed to track eg when friend appears online for the first time, response is friend's latest latitude, longitude and timestamp
- * Unsubscribe a friend - websocket server sends a friend ID, mobile client is supposed to unsubscribe from due to eg friend going offline
+ * Unsubscribe a friend - websocket server sends a friend ID, mobile client is supposed to unsubscribe from due to eg friend going offline, response nothing

 HTTP API - traditional request/response payloads for auxiliary responsibilities.

 ## Data model
  * The location cache will store a mapping between `user_id` and `lat,long,timestamp`.
-Redis is a great choice for this cache as we only care about current location and it supports TTL eviction which we need for our use-case.
+Redis is a great choice for this cache as we only care about current location and it supports auto purge/TTL eviction which we need for our use-case.
+It provides super fast read and write operations.
+Also does not need durable storage.
+If Redis goes down, we can start with empty new instance and let cache be filled as new location updates stream in.
+The active users could miss location updates from friends for an update cycle or two while the new cache warms.
+It is an acceptable tradeoff.
  * Location history table stores the same data but in a relational table \w the four columns stated above.
 Cassandra can be used for this data as it is optimized for write-heavy loads.
+RDBMS can be used too and data is sharded with user_id for even distribution and for easy operational maintenance.

 # Step 3 - Design Deep Dive
 Let's discuss how we scale the high-level design so that it works at the scale we're targetting.